G-A-Shelley/CodeSamples/README.md

-# CodeSamples
+# codesamples

-Coding samples from college and personal projects
+This is a selection of code from college, courses and projects I have been involved in.

+Code is for reference only and should not be copied or used in any way.